williamrjackson/UnityScriptingUtilities/README.md

 ```
 #### Arguments & Common Modifiers
 ```
 tForm             - Transform to affect to                - Target destination/rotation/volume/etc.
 duration          - Length of time in seconds for the manipulation to complete.
-                 Applies to a single loop/pingPong iteration mirrorCurve    - Swap the in/out curve shapes.
+                    Applies to a single loop/pingPong iteration. mirrorCurve       - Swap the in/out curve shapes.
-                 Get EaseOut by combining the EaseIn curve  with this flag loop           - Repeat the manipulation this many times pingPong       - Repeat the manipulation forward, then backward, this many times mirrorPingPong - pingPong, but inverts the curve when performing backward manipulations useTimeScale   - Set this to false to ignore global time scaling shortestPath   - In the case of manipulations that include rotation, this will cause minimal possible rotation to get to the target.
+                    Get EaseOut by combining the EaseIn curve  with this flag. repeatStyle       - Loop the manipulation.
+                  - PingPong: repeat the manipulation forward, then backward.
+                  - MirrorPingPong: pingPong, but inverts the curve when performing backward manipulations. repeatIterations  - Repeat this many times.
+Use -1 for infinite. useTimeScale      - Set this to false to ignore global time scaling shortestPath      - In the case of manipulations that include rotation, this will cause minimal possible rotation to get to the target.
 Without this, a rotation difference > 360 will result in a full positive rotation before reaching the target. onDone            - Specify a function to call when the operation completes
 ```
 There are simplified GameObject and Transform Extension Methods for linear and ease manipulations:
 ```